 On April 27, 2016, the Company filed an action in the U.S. District Court for the District of Columbia against the FDA and other federal defendants seeking an order requiring the FDA to grant us orphan drug exclusivity for Bendeka for the treatment of CLL and indolent B-cell NHL.
-The Company believes Bendeka is entitled to orphan drug exclusivity as a matter of law, and that the FDA's decision violates federal law and is inconsistent with the holding of the U.S. District Court for the District of Columbia in Depomed Inc. v.
-U.S. Department of Health and Human Services.
-The parties have filed all substantive motions and pleadings and oral arguments were heard on May 4, 2018.
 On June 8, 2018, the Court issued a decision requiring the FDA to grant seven years of orphan drug exclusivity in the U.S. for Bendeka, and on July 8, 2018 the FDA granted such ODE through December 2022.
 In addition, on July 8, 2018, the FDA submitted a Motion to Alter or Amend the Judgement Pursuant to Rule 59(e), pursuant to which the FDA requested the Court amend its decision to make clear that the decision does not affect any applications referencing TREANDA.
 The FDA's motion was denied by the Court on August 1, 2018 on the grounds that the FDA was seeking an inappropriate advisory opinion.
+The FDA and two intervenor's have provided notice that they intend to appeal the Court's decision.